CodeCrew-CodeSchool/SideQuests/README.md

 ## Student Blogs

-Add a folder in the 2024 folder with your name on it.
+In the /Blog/20XX/ folder, 20XX should match the year you joined CodeSchool, add a folder with your name on it.
-It should contain a single file titled index.md or README.md along with a folder titled Portfolio
+It should contain a single file titled index.md or README.md along with a folder titled Portfolio.
+Continue adding files that have their own custom name and use either HTML or Markdown to link between your blog posts.
+C

 ## Code School Projects